Killing of Markeis McGlockton: Criticism of Gualtieri's decision

 Sheriff Gualtieri received bipartisan criticism over his interpretation of Stand-Your-Ground and his decision to not arrest Drejka.
-Marion Hammer, former president and lobbyist for the National Rifle Association, stated that nothing in the law prevents a sheriff from making an arrest based on probable cause.
+Marion Hammer, former president and lobbyist for the National Rifle Association of America, stated that nothing in the law prevents a sheriff from making an arrest based on probable cause.
 Republican Party Florida State Senators Dennis Baxley and Rob Bradley, along with Florida State Representative Bobby Payne, were also critical of Gualtieri's assertion.

-Five Democratic gubernatorial candidates disagreed with Sheriff Gualtieri's decision, as did the Republican front-runner.
+Five Democratic gubernatorial candidates disagreed with Sheriff Gualtieri's decision, as did Ron DeSantis, the Republican front-runner.
 The Pinellas County Green Party issued a statement, telling Gualtieri to "get the hell out of Pinellas!"

 Within a week of the shooting, protesters created chants and T-shirts calling for Gualtieri's removal from office.
 McGlockton's father expressed regret voting for Gualtieri.
 In a statement made after Drejka was charged by the State Attorney's Office, members of Black Lives Matter pledged to "continue examining the racist policies and practices of Sheriff Gualteri and the entire structure that allows for this type of vigilantism to flourish."